Home » Lindström and UNICEF support India’s WASH programme

 22.12.2023

-Lindström and UNICEF: improving lives through India’s WASH programme
+Lindström and UNICEF support India’s WASH programme

 Since 2007, Lindström has teamed up with UNICEF Finland to support its efforts in India’s Water, Sanitation, and Hygiene (WASH) program.
 The WASH initiative aims to provide clean water, foster healthier hygiene practices and deliver sanitation services throughout India.
 By working alongside Indian children, families, communities and organisations, UNICEF has helped improve the health and well-being of millions of people in India.